patchamama/shortcuts-commands-resume/README.md

 ## Programming resources

+### Documentation of many languages

+- [DevDocs](https://devdocs.io/): DevDocs combines multiple API documentations in a fast, organized, and searchable interface.

 ### CSS Libraries

 - [Bootstrap](https://getbootstrap.com/): Powerful, extensible, and feature-packed frontend toolkit.
 Build and customize with Sass, utilize prebuilt grid system and components, and bring projects to life with powerful JavaScript plugins